daizutabi/pheasant/docs/docs/code.md

 The above file is the real config file of this Pheasant document.

-## Python module source
+## Python source

 Python module sources that the current Jupyter kernel can find are also inspected.
-Now Pheasant is configured like the above `phesant.yml` setting, the kernel's `sys.path` includes `scripts` directory and module `example` has already imported.
+Now Pheasant is configured like the above `phesant.yml` settings, the kernel's `sys.path` includes `scripts` directory and module `example` has already imported.

 ```python